navaneethgade07/FullStackTodoApp-JWT-/README.md

 2. Install dependencies

        npm install
+3. Replace the url with your connection String

-3. Start the server:
+4. Start the server:

        npm start
-4.Open the web browser and go to http://localhost:3000 to access the TodoApp.
+5.Open the web browser and go to http://localhost:3000 to access the TodoApp.

 ## Contributing